segmentio/segment-docs/src/connections/destinations/catalog/actions-stackadapt-audiences/index.md

 1. From the Segment web app, navigate to **Connections > Catalog > Destinations**.
 2. Search for and select the "StackAdapt Audience" destination.
 3. Click **Add Destination**.
-4. Select an existing source to connect to the StackAdapt Audience destination.
+4. Select an existing source that is Engage Space to connect to the StackAdapt Audience destination.
 5. Enter a name for your destination.
 6. On the Settings screen, provide your StackAdapt GraphQL API token.
 7. Toggle on the destination using the **Enable Destination** toggle.